shisa-ai/M-IFEval/README.md

-# Below is the Original Repo Instructions, You Shouldn't Need to Read This
+# Below is the Original Repo Readme.
+You Shouldn't Need to Read This

-## How to add a new model.

 # M-IFEval: Multilingual Instruction Following Evaluation
 <span style="display: inline; gap: 5px;">